Malti Sharma

-Malti Sharma was an Indian politician.
+Malti Sharma (30 June 1930 – 1 October 2018) was an Indian politician.
 She was a Member of Parliament, representing Uttar Pradesh in the Rajya Sabha the upper house of India's Parliament as a member of the Bharatiya Janata Party.

-She was among the founding members of Jana Sangh and BJP.
+Sharma was among the founding members of Jana Sangh and BJP.
 Whether it was Jana Sangh or BJP, she was counted among the top women party office bearers of the country.
 Because of her dedication, she got the spiritual affection from former PM Atal Bihari Vajpayee.

 Early life

-She was born in Sonepat, Haryana.
+Malti Sharma was born in Sonepat, Haryana on 30 June 1930.
 She earned an MA in political science in 1961 after bearing her youngest son Atul Sharma.

-Sharma married Brahmanand Sharma, a resident of Badina Kalan, a village in the Baschar area.
-He was a professor at DAV College and wrote more than 30 books.

 Career

-She contested for the Jana Sangh and the BJP from 1967 to 1989.
+Sharma contested for the Jana Sangh and the BJP from 1967 to 1989.
 She became a founding member of Jana Sangh.
 In 1977, she became the first MLA in the government of CM Ramnaresh Yadav.
 She became Deputy Education Minister.
 Due to some differences, she later resigned from the Cabinet.
 She was the BJP district president four times.
 She served as BJP's state president of the women's front.
 Sharma was active In the BJP central executive for four and a half decades.
 She served as Vice President and National Vice President.

-The party honored her by making her a Rajya Sabha member in 1994.
+The party honoured her by making her a Rajya Sabha member in 1994.

 From the Charathawal seat, she got a ticket for Randhir Singh twice and the BJP won.